-As you put on your caps and gowns, to walk down the isle at graduation, summer quickly approaches.
+As you put on your caps and gowns, to walk down the aisle at graduation, summer quickly approaches.
 And comes to an end even faster.
 It's time we ask ourselves the question, "What's next?"
-Here are some topics an tips we believe can be helpful with you and your parents to help transit to the next chapter of your life.
+Here are some topics an tips we believe can be helpful with you and your parents during this transit to the next chapter of your life.

 Many teenagers have walked in college without knowing the career path they want, or without really looking into their interests, passions and abilities.
 In fact, when students were asked what they would want to do in the future, with thousands of honorable professions to choose from, 78% of the students choose one of the three careers: doctor, lawyer, and engineer.

 This is happening because social norms have restrained teenagers thoughts of potential career paths.
 Studies have shown almost 80% of the college students changed their decisions on their studies from the prior decision as they entered college.
 In addition, for many students when they were asked why they receive education, often times the answers are not far from "I am suppose to" or "I want to be successful."
 And while success is being defined by the amount of money a job can make; doctor, lawyer, and engineer are deemed to be the few of the promising career.

 So why wait to go through a year or two of college only to find out that you have chosen the wrong path?
 You may think 4 years of college is a long way to go, but truly I tell you, it will end before you even realize.
 Use your parents to challenge you or you can challenge others with questions like "15 years from now, if you can choose any career which one would you like to be in?"
 Here are a few more questions of career planning to ask yourself:

 What type of jobs could use your strength and interests?